Bringing Family to Brazil: Family Reunion Visa Complete Guide

 • Valid passport (copy + original)

-• Birth certificate (translated, showing parentage)
+• Birth certificate (apostilled and translated, showing parentage)

 • School enrollment letter or educational plan (if applicable)